Skip to content

 What return rate is realistic?

 For long-horizon equity-heavy portfolios, 5-7% nominal is the typical planning range.
-Shorter horizons (under 5 years) should use lower rates because of volatility risk.
+Shorter horizons (under 5 years) lower rates reflect volatility risk.

 What if I don't have the minimum?